Earth's magnetic field: Secular variation

 Changes in Earth's magnetic field on a time scale of a year or more are referred to as secular variation.
 Over hundreds of years, magnetic declination is observed to vary over tens of degrees.
 The animation shows how global declinations have changed over the last few centuries.

 The direction and intensity of the dipole change over time.
 Over the last two centuries the dipole strength has been decreasing at a rate of about 6.3% per century.
 At this rate of decrease, the field would be negligible in about 1600 years.
 However, this strength is about average for the last 7 thousand years, and the current rate of change is not unusual.

 A prominent feature in the non-dipolar part of the secular variation is a westward drift at a rate of about 0.2° per year.
 This drift is not the same everywhere and has varied over time.
 The globally averaged drift has been westward since about 1400 AD but eastward between about 1000 AD and 1400 AD.

 Changes that predate magnetic observatories are recorded in archaeological and geological materials.
 Such changes are referred to as paleomagnetic secular variation or paleosecular variation (PSV).
 The records typically include long periods of small change with occasional large changes reflecting geomagnetic excursions and reversals.

+A 1995 study of lava flows on Steens Mountain, Oregon appeared to suggest the magnetic field once shifted at a rate of up to 6° per day at some time in Earth's history, a surprising result.
+However, in 2014 one of the original authors published a new study which found the results were actually due to the continuous thermal demagnetization of the lava, not to a shift in the magnetic field.

 In July 2020 scientists report that analysis of simulations and a recent observational field model show that maximum rates of directional change of Earth's magnetic field reached ~10° per year – almost 100 times faster than current changes and 10 times faster than previously thought.

-Studies of lava flows on Steens Mountain, Oregon, indicate that the magnetic field could have shifted at a rate of up to 6° per day at some time in Earth's history, which significantly challenges the popular understanding of how the Earth's magnetic field works.
-This finding was later attributed to unusual rock magnetic properties of the lava flow under study, not rapid field change, by one of the original authors of the 1995 study.